-- Boiling the dough in water is essential if you want that chewy pretzel crust.
+- Boiling the dough in baking soda solution is essential if you want that chewy pretzel crust.
 They are not the same without this step.

 - If you don't have bread flour (it's okay if you don't - they may be a bit softer without) you can use white all-purpose flour instead.
 You can use all-purpose white flour to replace both the bread flour and / or the whole wheat flour.

 - For salting the tops, I like a good coarse salt so the salt sticks and does not completely melt before baking.

 Not all pretzel recipes are vegan.
 Often a soft pretzel will include some dairy ingredients.
 This recipe is vegan.
 I've replaced butter with oil for a completely vegan and dairy-free recipe.

 Yes! you can!